A Unified Framework with Multimodal Fine-tuning for Remote Sensing Semantic Segmentation: Introduction

+To address the aforementioned challenges with fine-tuning framework, we present a unified multimodal fine-tuning framework for multimodal data feature learning and fusion.
+Specifically, as illustrated in Fig.~\ref{fig_unify}(a), current multimodal fusion methods typically assign separate encoders for each modality and perform feature fusion through a multimodal fusion module \citep{ResUNet-a, ma2024ftransunet, zhang2024asanet}.
+When additional modalities are introduced, more encoders need to be added accordingly.
+During training, all encoders and the fusion module need to be trained simultaneously.
+In contrast, the unified multimodal fine-tuning framework proposed in this work revolutionizes this structure.
+As depicted in Fig.~\ref{fig_unify}(b), it capitalizes on the general knowledge embedded in the foundational model and facilitates modality learning and fusion through the multimodal fine-tuning module.
+During training, the encoders remain fixed, requiring optimization only for the multimodal fine-tuning module.
+This approach not only fully leverages the vision foundational model but also offers seamless scalability to incorporate additional modalities.

-To address the aforementioned challenges, we introduce a modified multimodal adapter, namely MMAdapter for multimodal fusion remote sensing tasks.
-Specifically, it consists of two fine-tuned branches that learn modality-specific information and achieve adaptive multimodal fusion with two weighting factors.
-Leveraging the MMAdapter, we propose a multimodal fusion framework, namely multimodal adapter-based network (MANet).
-The MANet utilizes a Deep Fusion Module (DFM) to perform multiscale processing and fusion of the deep high-level features from the SAM's image encoder.
-This is an effective solution for the complex characteristics of remote sensing images.
-Additionally, we employ a universal semantic segmentation decoder \cite{wang2022unetformer} that does not require additional task-specific design efforts, allowing for easy integration with decoders from other remote sensing tasks.
-The contributions of this work are threefold, as summarized in the following: \begin{itemize} \item A novel multimodal adapter, namely MMAdapter, is proposed to extract and fuse multimodal remote sensing features by fine-tuning SAM with few parameters, which reveals the powerful generalization capability of SAM on DSM for the first time.
+After that, to thoroughly investigate the impact of various fine-tuning mechanisms in remote sensing, we introduce two multimodal fine-tuning techniques, namely Multimodal Adapter (MMAdapter) and Multimodal LoRA (MMLoRA), for multimodal fusion remote sensing tasks.
+It is worth noting that our multimodal fine-tuning framework represents a novel feature learning fusion strategy that operates independently of the specific fine-tuning module used.
+Leveraging MMAdapter and MMLoRA, respectively, we propose a novel multimodal fusion method, namely Multimodal Fine-tuning Network (MFNet) with different image encoder architectures.
+Furthermore, MFNet utilizes a Deep Fusion Module (DFM) to perform multiscale processing and fusion of the deep high-level features from SAM's image encoder.
+This is an effective solution for the complex characteristics of remote sensing data.
+Additionally, we employ a universal semantic segmentation decoder \citep{wang2022unetformer} that does not require additional task-specific design efforts, allowing for easy integration with decoders from other tasks.
+The fourfold contributions are summarized in the following: \begin{itemize}[leftmargin=*] \item A unified multimodal fine-tuning framework is proposed to adapt SAM for multimodal feature learning, independent of the specific design of the fine-tuning module and the number of data modalities;

-\item A novel multimodal fusion network, namely MANet, is proposed by capitalizing on SAM's image encoder and MMAdapter to perform remote sensing semantic segmentation.
-This is a streamlined and flexible adaptation framework that eliminates most of the redundant modules in SAM.
+\item A scalable multimodal fusion network, namely MFNet, is proposed by capitalizing on SAM's image encoder and the proposed multimodal fine-tuning framework to perform remote sensing semantic segmentation.
+This is a streamlined and flexible adaptation network that eliminates most of the redundant modules in SAM;